gramener/gramex/gramex/apps/guide/quickstart/README.md

 INFO    22-Apr 13:34:26 __init__ 9988 <Ctrl-B> opens the browser. <Ctrl-D> starts the debugger.
 ```

-At this time, if you open a browser window at [`http://localhost:9988`](http://localhost:9988), you should see the text you had typed in the index.html file. it should look something like [this](index2.html)
+At this time, if you open a browser window at [`http://localhost:9988`](http://localhost:9988), you should see the text you had typed in the index.html file.
+It should look something like [this](index2.html).

 Gramex internally watches files for changes, so you can change anything in index.html, and refresh the link in your browser without restarting the server.
 </details>